CMS TAKES STEPS TO IMPROVE COVERAGE AND SUSTAINABILITY OF CARE FOR DUAL-ELIGIBLE BENEFICIARIES

 “Partnerships between consumers, the private insurance industry and Medicaid will help people better plan for long-term care needs they may have in the future,” said Dr. McClellan.
 “The Partnership program, we believe, will encourage people to accept personal responsibility for their future long-term care needs by purchasing insurance, and will reduce the incentive to transfer or hide assets that can be protected legally,” Dr. McClellan said.

 States may apply to Medicaid to adopt LTC Partnership programs as long as they require policies sold under the program to meet strict consumer protection conditions set by the National Association of Insurance Commissioners’ (NAIC) long-term care model regulations.
+California , Connecticut , Indiana , Iowa and New York are already operating LTC Partnership programs under the authority of earlier legislation which will continue to operate.

 Under the new program, only persons who purchase LTC insurance policies that meet certain requirements will be eligible to protect assets from estate recovery.